 Need a new light but not really too sure about what you’re looking for?
 Well, I’ve come across this too so I actually put together a whole article just on living room lighting ideas – you’re welcome!

 One way to make your space feel more rustic is to choose the right colour palette.
 Take this living room, for example.
-It combines timber tones with touches of mustard, grey and white.
+It combines timber and brick tones with touches of ecru, black and white.
 These are all neutral colours that, when combined, look really great together.

 Love this idea and looking for some more colour schemes?
 Here’s my collection of grey living room ideas which I love.

 So, have I sold you on creating a rustic living room?
 I hope that you’ve been able to see that there is so much more to a rustic living room than you might initially think.
 Yes, there are the usual suspects – the timber, neutrals and stone.
 But there are also so many other rustic living room ideas that you can use.

 How about adding a bit of blue for a coastal-inspired space?
 Or integrating deep red?
 And what about hanging floral curtains?
 Or you could combine modern dark metal with masculine leather and dark timber?